A multi-hyphenate creative

-Fatima AlBanawi is a creative writer, actress, performance and theatre director from Saudi Arabia.
-This multi-hyphenate creative who aspires to deepen the conversation and strengthen the bridge between social impact and the arts is the founder of The Other Story Project - Jeddah city’s public space mover and shaker since 2015.
-The project has collected almost 5000 real life stories from strangers and packaged many into productions, such as the short film "A Blink of an Eye".
-From the first touring Biennale in the world inaugurated in Buenos Aires, to Palais de Tokyo in Paris, Al-Banawi travels locally and internationally to perform human stories.
-Though a challenging endeavor in a private society, she believes in the power of storytelling to channel vulnerable and intimate conversations, making the Ministry of Foreign Affairs in Paris call her the (Sophie Calle of Saudi Arabia) by members of the Ministry of Foreign Affairs in Paris after the great reception of her performance "Amours Saoudiennes" in 2018.
+Fatima AlBanawi is an internationally acclaimed actress, filmmaker, and writer from Saudi Arabia.
+This multi-hyphenate creative who aspires to deepen the conversation between social impact and the arts is the founder of The Other Story Project - Jeddah city’s public space mover and shaker since 2015.
+The project has collected almost 5000 real life stories from strangers and packaged many into art productions, such as the short film "A Blink of an Eye".
+From the first touring Biennale in the world, inaugurated in Buenos Aires, to Palais de Tokyo in Paris, AlBanawi travels locally and internationally to perform human stories.
+Though a challenging endeavor in a private society, she believes in the power of storytelling to channel vulnerable and intimate conversations, making the Ministry of Foreign Affairs in Paris call her the (Sophie Calle of Saudi Arabia) upon the warm reception of her performance "Amours Saoudiennes" in 2018.
 That year too, she was selected as a Next Generation Leader by Time Magazine for her unique storytelling ventures.

-Al-Banawi received a masters in Theological Studies from Harvard University while focusing her scholarly writings on Gender and Identity in Muslim diaspora and contemporary Middle East, and shedding light on the sociology of film, literature, and issues of representation in both.
-She combines her passion for ethnography and creativity in her first book, The Other Story (work in progress), a personal memoir and social commentary on stories gathered from the streets over the years.
-This passion for psycho-social development and the arts is not new; it started in 2010 when Al-Banawi co-founded the Theatre of the Oppressed chapter in Jeddah and staged one of its plays at Harvard later on.
-Al-Banawi's latest theatre work as director and actress in "The Straight Circle" play has caught attention and made headlines for surpassing the classic elite structure as it moved to the streets of the city.
+AlBanawi received a masters in Theological Studies from Harvard University while focusing her scholarly writings and research on Women Representation and Arab Identity in both film and literature.
+She clearly combines her passion for ethnography and creative writing in her first book (work in progress), The Other Story, a social memoire weaved with the stories she had gathered from strangers in her hometown of Jeddah between 2015-2018.
+Unearthing psycho-social themes creatively is not new to her; it actually started in 2010 when AlBanawi co-founded the Theatre of the Oppressed chapter in Jeddah and staged one of its plays at Harvard later on.
+In 2019, her theatre work as director and actress in "The Straight Circle Play" has caught attention and made headlines for surpassing the classic elite structure as it moved to the streets of the city.

-The multi-hyphenate creative has been featured for her acting and storytelling work, and more recently for her directing and writing endeavors, in many media outlets including headlines in the Financial Times, The Reporter, Variety, France 24, and from American and Italian, to Egyptian and Saudi channels.
+AlBanawi has been featured for her acting and storytelling work, and more recently for her directing and writing endeavors, in many media outlets, including headlines in the Financial Times, The Reporter, Variety, France 24, and from American and Italian, to Egyptian and Saudi channels.